GrantPierce94/GraphJML-/README.md

 CSV as HR system simulation

 ## Security Principles Demonstrated

-Least Privilege Access
+- **Least Privilege Access**
-App Registration permissions are scoped to required Graph roles only (e.g., no Global Admin).
+  App registration is scoped only to the required Microsoft Graph permissions (e.g., `User.ReadWrite.All`, `Group.ReadWrite.All`).
+No excessive admin roles are granted.

-Non-Interactive Authentication
+- **Non-Interactive Authentication**
-Uses Microsoft Graph App-Only access (client credentials flow), avoiding interactive logins.
+  Uses app-only access via the OAuth 2.0 client credentials flow, removing the need for user credentials or interactive sessions.

-Separation of Duties
+- **Separation of Duties**
-Each lifecycle action (Join, Move, Leave) runs in isolation to reduce blast radius and complexity.
+  Joiner, Mover, and Leaver actions are split into dedicated scripts, reducing complexity and minimizing impact in case of errors.

-Auditability
+- **Auditability**
-Every action is logged per user and lifecycle event in timestamped logs, enabling compliance tracking and SIEM integration.
+  Each action logs timestamped events to individual log files.
+These logs support auditing, error tracking, and potential integration with SIEM platforms.

-Validation Before Execution
+- **Validation Before Execution**
-validate_csv.py ensures user data is clean and safe before the scripts run, preventing malformed input from corrupting your directory.
+  `validate_csv.py` enforces input structure and status correctness, helping prevent malformed or incomplete user data from impacting production.

 ## Contributors
 Grant Pierce (GitHub: @GrantPierce94) – Developer